derkork/godot-test-driver/README.md

 - All calls should succeed if the controlled object is in a suitable state to perform the requested operation.
 Otherwise these calls will throw an `InvalidOperationException`.
 For example if you use a `ButtonDriver` and the button is not currently visible when you try to click it, the driver will throw an `InvalidOperationException`.
 - All calls that potentially modify state should always be executed in the `Process` phase.
 You can use the `await GetTree().ProcessFrame()` extension function that is provided by this library to wait for the process phase.
 - All calls that raise events should wait for at least two process frames before they return.
 This is to ensure that the event has been properly processed before the call returns.
 This way you don't need to litter your tests with code that waits for a few frames.
 You can use the `await GetTree().WaitForEvents()` extension function that is provided by this library to wait for the events to be processed.
+- Producer functions should never throw an exception.
+If they cannot find the node, they should just return `null`.